Fighting Against Racial Discrimination in the Workplace

 Our law firm can investigate the discrimination you experienced and fight to help you recover compensation.
 We know where to look for evidence and thoroughly review all related company documents, such as policy manuals, timesheets and emails.
 We identify and interview witnesses, including co-workers and managers.

-Our attorneys know how to build a strong case that employers have to take seriously.
+Our racial discrimination attorneys know how to build a strong case that employers have to take seriously.
 We fight for the compensation you deserve, which may include back pay, lost future wages, liquidated (double) damages and attorney’s fees.
 Many times, we are able to negotiate with employers to reach a settlement that meets the needs of our clients.
 We’re also prepared to file a lawsuit on your behalf and take your case to court if necessary.

 If you experienced racial discrimination, it’s important to get trusted legal advice as soon as possible.
 Over time, evidence can be lost or destroyed, and the memories of witnesses can fade.
 Contact us today for a consultation with a member of our legal team.
 Our offices are located in Cincinnati and Dayton.